menu

 Omega is a very small city located in the state of Georgia.
 With a population of 1,320 people and just one neighborhood, Omega is the 301st largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Omega is generally considered to be a blue-collar town.
-45.00% of the Omega workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Omega is a blue-collar town, with 45.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Omega is a city of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Omega who work in sales jobs (18.91%), office and administrative support (15.43%), and farm management occupations (13.70%).

 You will also find that a lot of people in Omega work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Omega is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Omega doesn't have a public transportation system that people use for their commute.

 The per capita income in Omega in 2022 was $23,409, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $93,636 for a family of four.
 However, Omega contains both very wealthy and poor people as well.
 Omega also has one of the higher rates of people living in poverty in the nation, with 35.44% of its population below the federal poverty line.